rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 ## Report count-data

-we can generate a rich HTML-report with just one line of code:
+We can generate a rich HTML-report with just one line of code:

 ```R
 titanic %>% report(n = n, output_dir = tempdir())
 ```

-To get a reoprt exploring the relationship between all variables and a target:
+To get a reoprt the relationship between all variables and a target:

 ```R
 titanic %>% report(target = Survived, n = n, output_dir = tempdir())
 ```

 ## Explain a target

 We can create a simple decision tree to explain a target (in our case Survived)